Assertions are used in test step to verify that the API invocation response is as expected.

 JSONPathXMLEqual Assertion

-Used to verify that the specified JSONPath evaluates to an XML document against the actual (API response) JSON, and the XML document is equal to the expected XML.
+Used for verifying that the specified JSONPath evaluates to an XML document against the actual (API response) JSON, and the XML document is equal to the expected XML.

 A common usage scenario of this assertion is in Database test step, when a SQL query reads a table column which is either XML type (like in SQL Server) or VARCHAR/CLOB type with XML document as value.